Crasader/decentralisedcryptobank_dcb/README.md

 #erlang
 # A Crypto Bank with:
-* anonymous user IDs (check my 'anonymous invoicing' project)
+* anonymous ACCOUNT IDs (check my 'anonymous invoicing' project) ** Product UNIQUE IDs
 * a decentralised 'database' (merchant-arbitrated-localised) and decentralised markets (A LIGHTNING NODE MIGHT BE REQUIRED / USED)
 * a wallet-integrated 'shopping' experience